 2.Lifting or Damage

-It’s critical to take immediate action if you observe any lifting of the acrylic from the natural nail.
+Lifting: It’s critical to take immediate action if you observe any lifting of the acrylic from the natural nail.
 Infection risk may increase if moisture and germs are able to penetrate the acrylic due to lifting.

 Cracks or Breaks: Broken or cracked acrylic nails can cause discomfort and even more harm.
 It’s advisable to get rid of or fix them right away.